-On a computer that is running Windows Vista or Windows 7, you do not configure a proxy in Windows Internet Explorer.
+On a computer that is running Windows Vista or Windows 7, a proxy is not configured in Internet Explorer.

-You use Web Distributed Authoring and Versioning (WebDav) to access a fully qualified domain names (FQDN) site.
+Web Distributed Authoring and Versioning (WebDAV) is used to access a fully qualified domain name (FQDN) site.

-In this scenario, you are prompted to enter your credentials, even though the user account that you are using has sufficient permission to access this site.
+In this scenario, there is a prompt to enter credentials even though the user account that being used has sufficient permission to access this site.

-For example, when you open a Microsoft Office file from a Microsoft Office SharePoint site by using 2007 Microsoft Office on a Windows Vista-based client computer that has no proxy configured, you are prompted for authentication.
+For example, when opening a Microsoft Office file from a Microsoft Office SharePoint site by using 2007 Microsoft Office on a Windows Vista-based client computer that has no proxy configured, the user is prompted for authentication.

-You may also see the following error when working with moved folders via explorer view:
+The following error may also be seen when working with moved folders via explorer view:

 Important This hotfix is included in Windows Vista Service Pack 1 or a later service pack.
-However, you must still configure the AuthForwardServerList registry entry.
+However, the AuthForwardServerList registry entry must still be configured.
 For more information, see the Registry information section.

 This issue is not related to the Proxy.

-To fix the issue, you only need to create the registry item below into your Windows machine:
+To fix the issue, create the registry item below in Windows: